 While ceviche sounds super fancy, it’s simply a way of cooking seafood with citrus juice and serving it salsa style.
 The reason this is quick shrimp ceviche is that we cut the part out where it has to marinate for several hours to essentially cook the shrimp.
-The shrimp go in already cooked and the citrus juices just give a fabulous fresh taste.
+Quick Ceviche with cooked shrimp makes this recipe easy and less time intensive.

 Quick Shrimp Ceviche- Do the shrimp need to be raw in Ceviche?

 The answer to this is absolutely not!
 The reason this is “quick” shrimp ceviche is that it uses cooked shrimp.
 Traditional ceviche will use raw and the marinating in the acid from lime juice helps cook the shrimp.

 With this easy shrimp ceviche recipe you get all the flavor of ceviche without the time investment.
 So, if you need an easy way to describe it just say basically pico de gallo with shrimp.

 What Kind of Shrimp do I use for Ceviche?

 I use a medium already cooked shrimp.
 I like to get these in the freezer section at the store or straight from the seafood counter.
 This is where you can use a smaller less expensive shrimp.
 It’s just getting cut up and put into the bowl so no need for large impressive shrimp.

 Can I use other seafood in ceviche besides shrimp?

 While shrimp are pretty traditional, little bay scallops will work too!
 You could even do a combo.
 To use the scallops in this quick and easy shrimp ceviche, just steam them first.

 The homemade tortilla chips are super easy and very healthy.
 You can ditch the fried chips in favor of these sturdy baked ones.
 Since this is a heavier dip, so this is not the place for thin, flimsy chips.